Fireproof: Part 3

-So, just like that, Caleb repents (of being a non-Christian, of abusing his wife) and John walks him through the Sinner’s Prayer.
+So, just like that, Caleb repents (of being a non-Christian, not of abusing his wife) and John walks him through the Sinner’s Prayer.

 They hug and pray and stuff, which seems like quite a switcheroo from a guy who, not five minutes ago, said he didn’t need the Jesus Crutch.

 Fade to black.

 You might think, after this miraculous conversion, that a man might feel the need to come clean to his wife.
 To share his newfound faith and maybe even reveal the reason for his changed behavior (and now, his changed mind).